Unleashing Real-World Impact Through Field Education

 Field instructors supervise students in their agencies once a week for at least one hour.
 They are appointed by the School of Social Work after a thorough evaluation and are considered extensions of the school’s faculty, with the same fierce commitment to social work education.

-Field Liaisons
+Faculty Field Liaisons

 Field liaisons are full-time or adjunct faculty members in the School of Social Work who connect the school to the student placement agencies.
-They facilitate student learning in the field, monitor student progress, foster teaching opportunities in the practice community, and ultimately evaluate the field placement from the perspective of student achievement and placement quality.
+They facilitate learning in the field, monitor student progress, foster teaching opportunities in the practice community and evaluate the field placement from the perspective of student achievement and placement quality.

 Student Success Advisor